 Researchers use both data sources a lot in their work.
 The data is collected from these using either primary or secondary research methods.

 Here is an example of the data sources in action.
 Imagine a fashion brand that sells products online.
 The website uses an inventory database to determine whether an item is available.
 In this case, the inventory tables are a data source that the web application uses to serve the website to customers.

 Statistical data sources are surveys and other statistical reports used for official purposes.
 Here, people are asked several questions, which can be either qualitative or quantitative.
 Qualitative data sources don’t use numbers, while quantitative data do.

 The data sampling method uses both kinds of statistical data.
 Usually, a sample survey is used to do a statistical survey.
-In this method, sample data is collected and then analyzed using statistical tools and techniques.
+In this method, sample data is collected and then analyzed using statistical analysis plan and techniques.
 The surveys can also be done using the questionnaire method.